310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Chiaki %}
 What an elaborate punishment!
-It sounds exactly like the sort of predicament a hero of justice could find himself in.
+It sounds exactly like the sort of predicament an ally of justice could find himself in.

 However, worry not!
 I have a proper reason why I wanted to see you.